When is the first day of summer 2015? Get information on the 2015 summer solstice facts—plus, fun ways to enjoy summer!

 How will you celebrate the solstice and all that extra daylight?
-Here are 10 ideas from the editors—plus, some products from our Almanac.com General Store!
+Here are 10 ideas from our General Store:

 - Go fishin': We love to get out on the water.
 Consult our free Best Days for Fishing chart—plus, tackle-box and bait tips.

 - Listen to songbirds: We love our feathered friends.
-Attact birds to your garden with our beautiful bird feeders .
+Attract birds to your garden with our beautiful bird feeders .

-Let the light in!
+- Let the light in!
 With all this extra daylight, hang one of our gorgeous suncatchers for your window or porch.
-Here is the Almanac suncatcher, shot in our town of Dublin, NH, against the backdrop of Dublin Lake.

-- Read a book.
-Temperatures rise and lazy days ensue.
-Relax on the beach or the porch and read up on gardening tips, natural health, and more.
+- Temperatures rise and lazy days ensue.
+Relax and read a book!
 See our great books and guides .